unicar9/Assignment-3-Final-Interactive-Media-Project/README.md

 - Drag and drop vaporwave style images (example images provided in waporwave-elems folder)
 - Upload vaporwave style music
-- Choose vaporvave color scheme
+- Choose one vaporvave color scheme from the options

 ### Interaction: